PedroDBFlores/moby-docker-an-introduction/README.md

 - Some tips and tricks on Docker usage
 - Questions & Feedback

+All the source code can be found [on my Github](https://github.com/PedroDBFlores/moby-docker-an-introduction)

 # What's Docker after all?

 A project that automates the deployment of apps by providing a sandbox over the host operating system.